cgie/dotfiles-1/docs/chef_solo_notes.md

 > nginx

-After change something in your kitchen, you should run command “vagrant provision”:
+After change something in your kitchen, you should run command `vagrant provision`:

 ```
 $ vagrant provision